 Wilson’s disease may be considered in any child over three years of age who has acute or chronic liver disease.

 If it is suspected that a child or a young person may have Wilson’s disease then there are a number of tests which can be used to confirm the diagnosis.

-Blood is taken to carry out liver function tests.
-More information on these blood tests can be found in CLDF's leaflet "An Introduction to Liver Disease".
+Blood is taken to carry out liver function tests .
 Copper levels will also be tested.
-Often blood tests will show that children with Wilson's disease are anaemic.
+Often blood tests will show that children with Wilson’s disease are anaemic.
 DNA will be sent for testing of the ATP7B gene.

-In Wilson's disease the copper levels in urine are high.
-The levels of copper are measured in two 24 hour urine collections before and after a test dose of penicillamine is given.
-Penicillamine is a medication which enables excess copper to be excreted.
+In Wilson’s disease the copper levels in urine are high.
+The levels of copper are measured in two 24 hour urine collections before and after a test dose of medication is given.

 An MRI (magnetic resonance imaging) scan may show a build-up of copper in the areas of the brain which are often affected.